Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/sap-on-azure/_index.md

 <br><br>

-### SAP-43 - ASCS-Pacemaker SLES Central server instance ensure the pacemaker cluster configuration parameters have been setup for sap ascs high availability when running on SLES.
+### SAP-43 - ASCS-Pacemaker SLES Central server instance ensure the pacemaker cluster configuration parameters have been setup for sap ascs high availability when running on SLES

 **Category: High Availability**